Campbell-Muscle-Lab/FiberSim/docs/index.md

 The main components are:
 + [FiberCpp](pages/FiberCpp/FiberCpp.html) - the core model that implements the calculations underlying the simulations.
-  + This software is written in C++ but is currently only compiled for Windows pCs.
+  + This software is written in C++ but is currently only compiled for Windows PCs.
 + [FiberPy](pages/FiberPy/FiberPy.html) - accessory code that makes it easier to run different types of simulations, fit models to data, and analyze output.
   + This component is written in Python.

 ## Getting started

 Check the [demos](pages/demos/demos.html) to see how to:
-+ run simulations
++ Run simulations
-+ fit models to data
++ Fit models to data
-+ create videos and snap-shots of the model
++ Create videos and snap-shots of the model

 ![Render of FiberSim](FiberSim_render.png)